+Familiarise yourself with the MSC Fisheries Standard

+Familiarise yourself with MSC's performance indicators and assessment tree

+Download the MSC Fisheries Program Documents to see the full details of the MSC Certification Process and Fisheries Standard

-Familiarise yourself with the MSC Fisheries Standard Familiarise yourself with MSC's performance indicators and assessment tree Prepare for the assessment Choose a certification body Define the contract with the certification body Decide on the proposed Unit of Certification with certification body Prepare the information required by your certification body.
-See the Client Document Checklist Consider who will be considered as 'other eligible fishers' (if any) Get in touch with stakeholders interested in your fishery Investigate sources of funding Think about Chain of Custody certification Pre-assessment (optional) Arrange a pre-assessment to inform whether your fishery is ready to enter full assessment If your fishery is not advised to continue to full assessment, find out more about Fishery Improvement Projects as well as the tools and consultants available to help you reach the MSC Fisheries Standard Arrange the full assessment Assessment team complete initial scoring and draft the Announcement Comment Draft Report Review the certification body's draft report Decide whether to proceed to announcement Communicate the assessment to your interested stakeholders and partners Attend the site visit Develop action plan Keep in touch with your certification body throughout the assessment Celebrate and promote your fishery's MSC Certification!
+Prepare for the assessment

+Choose a certification body Define the contract with the certification body Decide on the proposed Unit of Certification with certification body.
+Prepare the information required by your certification body.
+See the Client Document Checklist Get in touch with stakeholders interested in your fishery Investigate sources of funding Think about Chain of Custody certification

+Pre-assessment (optional)

+Arrange a pre-assessment to inform whether your fishery is ready to enter full assessment

+If your fishery is not advised to continue to full assessment, find out more about Fishery Improvement Projects as well as the tools and consultants available to help you reach the MSC Fisheries Standard

+Arrange the full assessment

+Assessment team complete initial scoring and draft the Announcement Comment Draft Report

+Review the certification body's draft report

+Decide whether to proceed to announcement

+Communicate the assessment to your interested stakeholders and partners

+Attend the site visit

+Develop action plan

+Keep in touch with your certification body throughout the assessment

+Celebrate and promote your fishery's MSC Certification!